-As we’ve said a few times now, For Honor is one complex videogame.
+For Honor is one complex videogame.
 Closer to a third-person fighting game than anything else, you’ll probably need a little help settling in before you’re dominating battlefields.
-Let us bridge that gap.
+There are dozens of things to take into consideration when duelling your opponents, from stance and blade angle to blocks, parries, and charges.

 For a place in Valhalla, play the tutorials